marcw/marc.weistroff.net/2012/12/15/why-i-stopped-self-hosting-my-stuffs.rst

 Installation
 ------------

-I spent a couple of days installing a fully functionnal mail/web/jabber server.
+A year ago, I spent some days installing a fully functionnal mail/web/jabber server.
+Hopefully, I had some `good tutorials
-Hopefully, I had some `good tutorials <http://flurdy.com/docs/postfix/>`_ about setting up a mail server.
-On the jabber side, it was quite easy even if sometime, my WTF-o-meter level was really high.
-I blame my totally absent knowledge of erlang and mnesia for that.
+<http://flurdy.com/docs/postfix/>`_ about setting up a mail server.
+On the
+jabber side, it was quite easy even if sometime, my WTF-o-meter level was really high.
+I blame my totally absent knowledge of erlang and mnesia here.

 The easiest part was to set-up the varnish, nginx part of the server.
-This is because I use these technologies every day, but I think that serving static files with a reverse proxy could be much more easier.
+This is because I use these technologies every day.
+I still think that serving static files with a reverse proxy could be much more easier and quicker to setup.

 Backuping is easy and cheap, thanks to Amazon S3.
 I did not suffer any crash and did not have to restore my data.
 I think I would have cried if I had to do